Fair allocation of a multiset of indivisible items: Introduction

 \item Say fewer than $|N_1|$ type-$1$ unallocated items are leftover after the previous step.\footnote{If not, then there must be fewer than $|N_2|$ type-$2$ unallocated items.
 In this case, the rest of the algorithm is the same with the types $1$ and $2$ exchanged.} In the second step, we give these items, one each, to the agents who most value a type-$1$ item over a type-$2$ item.
 We denote the set of these agents as $N_1^+$, and define $N_1^-:=N_1\setminus N_1^+$.
 Observe that removing any item from an agent in $N_1^+$ removes any envy towards them, and hence the resulting allocation is EFX.

 \item There are only type-$2$ unallocated items leftover after the previous step.
 In the third step, we give them one-by-one to all the agents in $[n]\setminus N_1^+$ in a round-robin way.
 At the end of every round, we check if some agent in $N_1^+$ envies some agent.
 If so, the step ends, else, we proceed to the next round.
-The step can also end if we run out of unallocated items.
-Whichever way the step ends, we show that the resulting allocation is EFX.
 Roughly, the idea is that agents in $[n]\setminus N_1^+$ are better off at the end of this step compared to the previous step, and hence their envy towards agents in $N_1^+$ only decreases.
-(In fact, if this step ends with an agent in $N_1^+$ envying some agent, we show that no agent in $[n]\setminus N_1^+$ envies any agent.
+(In fact, if this step ends with type-$2$ items remaining and an agent in $N_1^+$ envying some agent, we show that no agent in $[n]\setminus N_1^+$ envies any agent.
 The proof of this crucially uses the fact that agents in $N_1^+$ are those who most value a type-$1$ item over a type-$2$ item.)
-On the other hand, since this step ends as soon as some agent in $N_1^+$ envies some agent, and their least preferred (type-$2$) item was the last item to be allocated, removal of this item removes the envy.
+On the other hand, since this step ends as soon as an agent in $N_1^+$ envies some other agent, and their least preferred (type-$2$) item was the last item to be allocated, removal of this item removes the envy, thus resulting in an EFX allocation.
+The step can also end if we run out of unallocated items.
+Even in this case, we show that the resulting allocation is EFX.

 \item In the fourth step, we simply allocate the leftover type-$2$ items in a round-robin way to all agents, starting with those in $N_1^+$.
 To show that the resulting allocation is EFX, we crucially rely on the fact (mentioned above) that agents in $[n]\setminus N_1^+$ do not feel envy initially, and agents in $N_1^+$ lose any envy as soon as they receive a type-$2$ item. \end{enumerate}